eslint/eslint/docs/rules/max-lines-per-function.md

 ## Options

-This rule has a number or object options:
+This rule has the following options that can be specified using an object:

 * `"max"` (default `50`) enforces a maximum number of lines in a function.